oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ```
 (Line break and indentation of the second line for presentation only!)

 This object is then JSON-encoded and used as the source string.
-The JSON-encoded value is transferred in the SD-JWT-Release instead of the original JSON data:
+The JSON-encoded value is transferred in the HS-Disclosures instead of the original JSON data:

 ```
 "family_name": "{\"s\": \"6qMQvRL5haj\", \"v\": \"M\\u00f6bius\"}"